hucebot/inria_lerobot/README.md

 python scripts/control_robot.py --record_dataset=true --dataset_task="Simple cross motion"
 ```

+Where:
+- `--record_dataset=true`: This flag indicates that the script should record the dataset.
+- `--dataset_task="Simple cross motion"`: This is the name of the task that will be used to create the subfolder in the dataset folder.

 ## Replay Dataset

 We provide a script to replay a specific episode of the dataset.
 The script will replay the dataset in the `dataset` folder with the task_name as a subfolder.
 The dataset will be replayed in the following format: